galacticcouncil/Basilisk-node/pallets/auctions/README.md

 - `destroy` - destroy an auction

-- `bid` - place a bid on an auctio
+- `bid` - place a bid on an auction

 - `close` - close an auction after the end time has lapsed.
 Not done in a hook for better chain performance.